UTDNebula/website/docs/about/roles/back-end-dev.md

 ## What You'll Learn

-As a developer for Project Nebula, you’ll learn a mix of skills including:
+As a developer for Nebula Labs, you’ll learn a mix of skills including:

 - How to utilize database tools to store and retrieve data
 - How to read and write technical documentation